UNIZG-FER-D307/semisup-seg-efficient/README.md

 ### Dependencies

-The code depends on [Vidlu](https://github.com/Ivan1248/vidlu/tree/v0.1.0-alpha) (tag _v0.1.0-alpha_).
+The code depends on [Vidlu v0.1.0-alpha](https://github.com/Ivan1248/vidlu/releases/tag/v0.1.0-alpha).
 If Vidlu is not installed, you might have to add the root directory of the repository to the `PYTHONPATH` environment variable.
 E.g. in Bash, this should run without error with "path/to/vidlu" substituted for the correct path:

 ```sh
 PYTHONPATH="${PYTHONPATH}:path/to/vidlu" python -c "import vidlu.utils; print('success')"